-Diamonds are nearly nondestructible, so it is not surprising that Flare columns from Diamond Analytics (Orem, UT) are rated to pH 11.3 and 120 °C. Flare columns are 4-μm particles that provide about 100,000 plates/m chromatographic efficiency.
+Diamonds are nearly nondestructible, so it is not surprising that Flare columns from Diamond Analytics (Orem, UT) are rated from pH 1‒13 and 100 °C. Flare columns are 3.6-μm particles that provide about 100,000 plates/m chromatographic efficiency.
 The phase starts off with a carbon core that is coated with a thin layer of polyamine followed by a thin layer of nanodiamonds.
 This cycle is repeated layer by layer until the proper particle size is reached.
 Then, the entire composite is locked in place with a diperoxide crosslinker.
 Finally, the surface chemistry such as C18 is covalently attached.
-Phases include Flare C18; C18 MM (for mixed C18 and weak anion exchange); and Flare HILIC, which features an amino‒diol surface chemistry.
+Phases include Flare C18+; C18 MM (for mixed C18 and weak anion exchange); and Flare HILIC, which features an amino‒diol surface chemistry.

 SpeedCore HPLC columns